stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 the chunk has strictly more leading 0's than the current chunk.
-If this is the case, or if the version is strictly greater than the last-seen version of this chunk, then the node stores the chunk locally, updates the DB's vector clock, and announces it to its peer nodes which replicate the Stacker DB.
+If this is the case, or if the version is strictly greater than the last-seen version of this chunk, then the node stores the chunk locally, updates the DB's chunk inventory, and announces it to its peer nodes which replicate the Stacker DB.
 If authentication fails, or if the version is less than the last-seen version, or if the version is equal to the last-seen version and the hash of the new chunk has less than or equal leading 0-bits in its hash, then the Stacks node NACKs the RPC request with an HTTP 403 response.

-The reason for accepting chunks with the same version but lesser hashes is to allow the system to both heal from and throttle writers that equivocate.
+The reason for accepting chunks with the same version but lesser hashes is to allow the system to both recover from and throttle nodes that equivocate.
 Automatically resolving conflicts that arise from equivocation keeps all Stacker DB replicas consistent, regardless of the schedule by which the equivocated writes are replicated.
 The use of the chunk hash to resolve equivocation conflicts makes it increasingly difficult